wb14123/blog/jekyll/_posts/2018-07-29-A-Review-on-Spanner-and-Open-Source-Implementations.markdown

 ### 6.1 TiDB

 TiDB uses a single time server to generate the transaction ID in order to make it monotone increasing.
 This is simple and they claim the throughput of the time server is very high and can be deployed in an HA way.
 But the downside is also very obvious: the latency would be high if you have data centers around the world.
-This doesn't only affect the read-write transactions but will also affect all the requests: including the read-only ones with snapshot isolation: since when doing readonly transactions, the client's timestamp is not trustable, it can only get a trustable timestamp from the time server.
+This doesn't only affect the read-write transactions but will also affect all the requests: including the read-only ones with snapshot isolation: since when doing readonly transactions, the client's timestamp is not trustable, it can only get a trustworthy timestamp from the time server.
 Of course, the client can cache some timestamps returned from the server and maintain them to use in future requests, but it would be complex and error-prone.
-In fact, TiDB's developer recommends the network latency between the servers under 5ms in the section "What's the recommended solution for the deployment of three geo-distributed data centers?" of [their FAQ](https://github.com/pingcap/docs/blob/master/FAQ.md).
+In fact, TiDB's developers recommend the network latency between the servers under 5ms in the section "What's the recommended solution for the deployment of three geo-distributed data centers?" of [their FAQ](https://github.com/pingcap/docs/blob/master/FAQ.md).
 Considering light still needs about 6ms to travel from Beijing to Guangzhou and needs about 12ms from New York to San Francisco, the requirements are not possible to reach in a real globally distributed cluster.
 And maintain a stable latency on a global scale is hard and expensive, too.

 Since the highlighted part of Spanner is globally distributed, the downside of TiDB is really a big deal.
-But the good part of TiDB is it compatible with MySQL protocol, which makes it to be a very easy solution if you want to scale out your old MySQL database.
+But the good part of TiDB is it compatible with MySQL protocol, which makes it a very easy solution if you want to scale out your old MySQL database.

 And another difference between TiDB and Spanner is TiDB only supports isolation levels up to repeatable reads (or snapshot isolation), which is a weaker level than Spanner's serializable isolation.